tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 ## Socket approach

 The socket approach slightly differs from the multicore approach.
 Here, you have to make a socket cluster first, and manually copy the data and code to each cluster member (the cores).
-This is the key difference with multicore approach, in which exporting was not necessary.
+This is the key difference with the multicore approach, in which exporting was not necessary.

 ### Example

-The following example provides the basic steps how to make a cluster and let make it execute your task.
+The following example provides the basic steps to make a cluster and let it execute your task.
 To test its efficiency, we will compare the time needed to execute code being executed with and without parallelization.

 {{% warning %}}